jasenscode/Calculator/README.md

 Being the first solo project I've worked on initially it was quite overwhelming, however, my approach was to first write down each step a user would make on the calculator and then what my logic would need to do at each step.
 This helped me to break down a seemingly large project into smaller chunks that I could focus on getting to work before I moved onto the next step.
 This can be seen through the comments throughout my code, which will allow anyone looking at it to see what is happening at each stage.

+_____
+### Testing

+At a later stage I implemented end to end testing using Cypress.
+This was the first time covering this concept and using this testing tool but I found it really useful.
+Off the back of it, I implemented two fixes.

+* Firstly, when an operator button had been pressed, if the user wanted to select a new one they would need to clear the calculator and reinput the whole equation again.
+I rectified this by adding a condition to check if the operator variable already had a value each time an operator button was clicked.

+* Secondly, if an operator button was pressed without the user having input a second number, it would display 'NaN' on the calculator display output meaning the user would need to clear everything.
+This now throws a console error advising that a number needs to be selected meaning that the equals function will not calculate anything until the user does so.